 Many ISPs and e-mail providers have spam-filters or use blacklists in order to weed out unwanted SPAM e-mails.
-Unfortunately, this means some filtering programmes may incorrectly identify emails from WhosOnLocation as SPAM.
+We use SPF records, DKIM signatures and DMARC policy to improve our mail delivery reputation.
+However, some filtering programs may still incorrectly identify emails from WhosOnLocation as SPAM.
 If you use the any of the following ISP’s or email providers we have provided some steps to make sure you will receive emails from WhosOnLocation.

 - Highlight the email from WhosOnLocation you would like to add to your safe senders list.